r-owen/base_loom_server/docs/settings.md

 * **Threading**: specify whether you prefer to thread right-to-left or left-to-right, and front-to-back or back-to-front.
-  Specifying front-to-back simply changes the Threading pattern display to appear as if you are sitting behind the castle: shaft 1 is displayed at the top and warp end 1 is displayed on the opposite side of that specified in "Warp end 1`".
+  Specifying front-to-back simply changes the Threading pattern display to appear as if you are sitting behind the castle: shaft 1 is displayed at the top and Warp thread 1 is displayed on the opposite side of that specified in "Warp thread 1`".

 * **Default threading group size**: specify the threading group size for newly uploaded patterns.
   This setting has no effect on any pattern files that are already loaded;